wendionwuakpa/jobpostingsproj/README.md

 # jobpostingsproj
-skills for most ds job postings
+Skills required for most Data Science jobs based on the job postings, and NEU courses that help master those skills.